 1 Hour: Talk about Leave No Trace with others.
 What is it?
 Why are you involved?
 Why is it important that others are involved too?
 Check out this online awareness course from the USA.

 1 Minute: Lead by example.
-Pick up litter on a trail or at a beach.
-Walk through a puddle to minimise damage rather than walk around it off-trail.
+Pick up litter on a track or at a beach.
+Walk through a puddle to minimise damage rather than walk around it off-track.

 1 Hour: Take a kid outside for a walk in a park, on a tramp or any outdoor place.
 Exposing kids to the outdoors and the basics of Leave No Trace is a critical first step in developing future conservation leaders.

 1 Weekend: Take a Trainer Course.
 Not only will you learn new Leave No Trace techniques, you will learn how to educate others on the ethics and education of Leave No Trace.

 Longer term: Do you have time or skills to offer?
 Leave No Trace relies on volunteer effort and there are many areas that you could help with.
 Our volunteers and their grassroots education efforts are vital to the success of Leave No Trace outdoor ethics so if you want to help contact us at firstname.lastname@example.org.